-Mr Hammond opened his Statement by acknowledging that the most urgent task at present is to ‘lift the uncertainty’, but he also added a positive note, stating that the ‘economy itself is remarkably robust’.
+Mr. Hammond opened his Statement by acknowledging that the most urgent task at present is to ‘lift the uncertainty’.
+But he also added a positive note, stating that the ‘economy itself is robust’.

-The Chancellor indicated that if the UK does leave the EU with a deal, there will be an economic boost due to a pick-up in business confidence and investment.
-He said his role will be to decide how much of this ‘Deal Dividend’ the Government can prudently release, and how it would be shared between increased spending on public services, capital investment in Britain’s future prosperity and keeping taxes low, while continuing to keep debt falling.
+The Chancellor indicated that if the UK does leave the EU with a deal.
+Then there will be an economic boost due to a pick-up in business confidence and investment.
+He said his role will be to decide how much of this ‘Deal Dividend’ the Government can release.
+How it would share between increased spending on public services, capital investment in Britain’s future prosperity, and keeping taxes low while continuing to keep debt falling.

-Assuming a Brexit deal is agreed, the Chancellor went on to say that he will launch a ‘full three-year spending review’ before the summer break and that this in turn will ‘set departmental budgets beyond the NHS’.
-He said the review will ‘reflect the public’s priorities between areas like social care, local government, schools, police, defence and the environment’.
+Assuming a Brexit deal is agreed, the Chancellor went on to say that he will launch a ‘full three-year spending review’ before the summer break and that this, in turn, will ‘set departmental budgets beyond the NHS’.
+He said the review will ‘reflect the public’s priorities between areas like social care, local government, schools, police, defense, and the environment’.

 As expected, no changes to tax were announced in the Spring Statement speech itself.
 However, the supporting Spring Statement 2019: Written Ministerial Statement outlines thirteen consultations, draft regulations and call for evidence documents, which are due to be published immediately or over the coming months.
 These are summarised as follows:

 Tackling tax avoidance, evasion and other forms of non-compliance